raleel/cfi-srd-pt/0007_Game_System.md

 ---
 ## Fires

 Fires are always a source of danger when used as a weapon or raging out of control.
 The [Fire Intensity Table](0007_Game_System.md?id=fire-intensity-table) below gives five different intensities for heat damage, with some examples.
 The damage inflicted per Round is given in the Damage column.
-Being relatively small, Intensity 1 and 2 sources apply their damage to a single Hit Location, usually the one touching the source.
+Being relatively small, Intensity 1 and 2 sources apply their damage to a Cantole Hit Location, usually the one touching the source.
 Intensity 3 and 4 sources are larger, applying damage to nearest 1d4+1 Hit Locations, indicating the degree of radiant heat.
 Intensity 5 sources affect all Hit Locations simultaneously.
 Fire can ignite flammable materials.
 If not extinguished immediately such materials combust within a number of Rounds as indicated by the fire's Intensity.
 Once ignited, flammable materials burn until physically extinguished.
 Damage is applied directly to the Hit Points of the material, ignoring Armor Points, and to any flesh beneath.
 If left uncontrolled, it spreads to a number of Hit Locations, per Round, equal to its Intensity.

 ##### Fire Intensity Table